‹ Back to New at Amity Blog

 Game-based learning creates an environment where the learners easily relate to and get involved.
 The world we have today is cultivating children who are more than just aware of both the developments in their surroundings and their skills and abilities.

-6. Skill-Based and Career-Oriented Learning
+6. Skill-Based and Career-Orientated Learning

 This new online education is gaining prominence with a wider perspective accorded for career readiness.
 DSU, for example, offers electives developed in consultation with leaders in data science, fintech, cybersecurity, etc.